-(1) The magmatic apatite deposit subtype occurs in sheeted plutonic or stratiform complexes with alternating, conformable lenses, plates, and dikes that are composed of coarse- and medium-grained alkaline gabbro, melanocratic alkaline gabbro, or alkalinefeldspar syenite.
+The magmatic apatite deposit subtype occurs in sheeted plutonic or stratiform complexes with alternating, conformable lenses, plates, and dikes that are composed of coarse- and medium-grained alkaline gabbro, melanocratic alkaline gabbro, or alkaline-feldspar syenite.
 Apatite is concentrated in alkaline gabbro (average concentration of 4% P2O5), and forms equally-spaced tabular grains, short prisms, needles, discrete cumulate minerals, poikilitic inclusions in pyroxene and amphibole, phenocrysts in microgabbro dikes, and in lenses and nests with hornblende and titanium magnetite.
 Hornblende-feldspar pegmatite also occurs with numerous apatite inclusions.
 Host rocks for the intrusions are often gneissic granite and gneiss.

-(2) The metasomatic apatite deposit subtype consists of large metasomatite zones in zoned plutons of alkaline nepheline syenite and pseudoleucite syenite with concentrations of up to 19% K2O and 23% Ål2O3.
+The metasomatic apatite deposit subtype consists of large metasomatite zones in zoned plutons of alkaline nepheline syenite and pseudoleucite syenite with concentrations of up to 19% K2O and 23% Al2O3.
 The metasomatite mainly occurs along syenite contacts and in linear fracture zones.
 Early stage melanocratic metasomatite consists of ijolite, fayalite, and micaceous shonkinite.
-Thickness of melanocratic metasomatite bodies varies from several meters, to dozens to hundreds of meters, and the length varies from dozens to hundreds of kilometers.
-Melanocratic metasomatite is enriched in Ca, Mg, Fe, P with a high apatite content of 3 to 10%.
+The thickness of melanocratic metasomatite bodies varies from several meters, to dozens to hundreds of meters, and the length varies from dozens to hundreds of kilometers.
+Melanocratic metasomatite is enriched in Ca, Mg, Fe, and P with a high apatite content of 3 to 10%.
 Apatite is unevenly distributed.
 Deposits rich in apatite consist of pyroxene, biotite, apatite, orthoclase, nepheline, plagioclase, magnetite (locally up to 10 to 20%), and sphene.
 Apatite content ranges from 5 to 10 to 80%.
-Apatite-rich areas with dimensions up to several dozens square meters occur in synnyrite that contains mainly apatite with lesser orthoclase, biotite, The pyroxene, and magnetite. depositional environment of both subtypes is interpreted as intrusion of alkaline syenite magma during rifting or strike-slip translation of craton or cratonal terrane.
-Examples of the deposit type are at Fanshan, Hebei Province, China, and Murunskoe, Oshurkovskoye, and Synnyrskove, Russia.
+Apatite-rich areas with dimensions up to several dozens square meters occur in synnyrite that contains mainly apatite with lesser orthoclase, biotite, pyroxene, and magnetite.

+The depositional environment of both subtypes is interpreted as intrusion of alkaline syenite magma during rifting or strike-slip translation of craton or cratonal terrane.
+Examples of the deposit type are at Murunskoe, Oshurkovskoye, and Synnyrskoye, Russia, and Fanshan, Hebei Province, China.